GOP hopefuls turn to Pence to broaden appeal before election

 “What I came here to Arizona to say is not only is Blake Masters the right choice for the United States Senate, the people of Arizona deserve to know Blake Masters may be the difference between a Democrat majority in the Senate and a Republican majority in the Senate,” Pence said.

 The former vice president, along with Masters and Arizona Gov. Doug Ducey, took just three questions, two of them from conservative websites.
-When a television reporter tried to ask Masters if Pence was right to move forward with certifying Biden’s victory, the candidate was quickly cut off by a Masters spokesman.
+When a television reporter noted that Masters has questioned the 2020 election, a spokesman for Masters cut him off before he could finish his question.

 Masters is not the only election denier Pence has endorsed or assisted.